-This new conference will be the first in a biennial series bringing together stakeholders from across the country to share knowledge about the understanding, teaching, and learning of mathematics for children between birth and eight years.
+Promising Math 2017 was the first in a biennial conference bringing together stakeholders from across the country to share knowledge about the understanding, teaching, and learning of mathematics for children between birth and eight years.

-- To provide a forum for discussing new findings from research, recent trends in the field, and the connections between them; and
+To provide a forum for discussing new findings from research, recent trends in the field, and the connections between them

 Each conference will center on a focal topic, which will allow all participants to share, analyze, and plan collaborative work around substantive issues in the field of early mathematics.